 The Division of Allergy and Infectious Diseases provides care to patients with infectious diseases including HIV/AIDS, tropical diseases and travel related infections, and the entire spectrum of bacterial, viral, fungal, and parasitic infections.
 The Division staffs multiple inpatient and outpatient care sites in Seattle, Washington.

 The University of Washington Medical Center (UWMC) is a 450 bed hospital that is one of the nation’s leading academic medical centers, providing highly specialized care.
 Patients travel from across Washington, Wyoming, Alaska, Montana and Idaho for these specialized services.

-U.S. News & World Report’s 2009 America’s Best Hospitals ranked UW Medical Center twelfth in the nation and has named the hospital among the country’s best since the rankings began in 1993.
+U.S. News & World Report’s "2013-14 Best Hospitals" ranked UW Medical Center as the best hospital in the state and in the Seattle metro area.
+It is nationally ranked in 10 adult specialties.
+UW Medical Center has been named among the country’s best since the rankings began in 1993.
 The medical center also was named the nation’s first Magnet Hospital for excellence in nursing care by the American Nurses Credentialing Center, which has continued to honor UWMC with this award every four years since 1994.